Types of Black and Brown Caterpillars (Pictures and Identification)

 Like many hairy caterpillars, the salt marsh moth caterpillar has several color variations.
 The fuzzy caterpillar’s body ranges in color from dark brownish black to rusty orange or pale yellow.

-You can often find this furry caterpillar feeding on cabbage, dandelions, clover, legumes, cotton plants, as well as walnut and apple trees.
+You can often find this furry caterpillar on host plants such as on cabbage, dandelions, clover, legumes, cotton plants, as well as walnut and apple trees.

 Common Buckeye Caterpillar (Junonia coenia)